 The “bitten apple” is the logo of the well-known computer manufacturer Apple Inc. It is one of the easily recognizable logos in the whole wide world, a fitting symbol to the name of the company behind the picture.
 Here is one bite out of the apple’s history, to enlighten readers on how the logo sprang into existence.

-Janoff’s motivations for the logo revamp have been a subject of several speculations.
+There have been many rumors and speculations about the new logo.
 Some people think that the shift to the apple design was to make it more appropriate for the company name.
-Others think of it as a more fitting tribute to Newton and his discovery of the colors and gravity.
-The rainbow colored apple may have been an advertisement for the color capabilities of the second computer produced by the company, Apple II.
-There are also people who think that the apple symbolizes Alan Turning – the father of modern computing – who took a bite out of an apple poisoned with cyanide that ultimately took his life.
+There are also people who think that the apple symbolizes Alan Turning, the father of modern computing, who took a bite out of an apple poisoned with cyanide that ultimately took his life.

 The bitten apple logo may have had quite a history, a history whose parts remain unknown to people.
 However, it has not stopped the logo from being recognized all over the world.
 In fact, the company does not even have to print its name alongside the logo.
 The logo itself already tells it all.

 The first Apple logo was designed in 1976 by Ronald Wayne, sometimes referred to as the third co-founder of Apple.
 The logo depicts Isaac Newton sitting under a tree, an apple dangling precipitously above his head.
 The phrase on the outside border reads, “Newton… A Mind Forever Voyaging Through Strange Seas of Thought … Alone.”